-Judge H. Bruce Williams was born in Columbia, South Carolina on March 13, 1956.
-His parents are Edna Harris and H. Lanier Williams.
+Judge H. Bruce Williams was born in Columbia, South Carolina.
+His parents are the late Edna Richardson Harris and the late H. Lanier Williams.

-He attended public schools in Columbia and received a bachelor’s degree in 1978 from Wofford College in Spartanburg, S.C.
-While at Wofford, he served as President of the student body.
-He graduated from the University of South Carolina Law School in 1982.
+He attended public schools in Columbia and received a bachelor’s degree in English and Government in 1978 from Wofford College.
+While at Wofford, Judge Williams served as President of the Student Body and the student representative to the Board of Trustees.
+He was selected to the Blue Key Honor Society and the Senior Order of Gnomes.
+In 1982, he graduated from the University of South Carolina School of Law.

-After graduation from law school, he was in private practice in Columbia until 1995.
-He served as a part-time Associate Town Judge in Irmo, SC from 1992 until 1995.
-He served two terms on the Board of the South Carolina Trial Lawyers Association for the Family Law Section.
+After graduation from law school, Judge Williams was in private practice until 1995.
+During that time, he served as a part-time Associate Town Judge in Irmo, South Carolina for four years (1991-1995).
+In addition, he served two terms on the Board of the South Carolina Trial Lawyers Association for the Family Law Section.